 Like most outdoor activities, kayaking is a sport that requires certain kayaking apparel to protect you from the elements.
 When most people think of kayaking or kayak fishing, they imagine floating on a calm lake on a sunny day, wearing not much more than shorts.
-While that might be great for an hour or two, it won’t take long for elements like the sun, wind and immersion the water to ruin your day if you’re not prepared.
+While that might be great for an hour or two, it won’t take long for elements like the sun, wind and immersion in water to ruin your day if you’re not prepared.
 What you do (and do not) wear on the water can be just as important as your choice of kayak itself.

 Unfortunately, one of the last things people consider while out on the water is immersion.
 Even the best kayakers end up in the water sooner or later.
-You’ll want to wear kayaking apparel that will protect you from hypothermia long enough to get to shore should you fall in the water.
+You’ll want kayaking apparel that will protect you from hypothermia long enough to get to shore, should you fall in the water.
 On the ocean, what you wear is critical.
 From neoprene booties to a full dry suit, you need to know that you can handle the water temperature long enough to get back on your kayak and safely to land.
 DO NOT wear jeans or other cotton clothing on the ocean.
 Once these types of clothing get wet, they stay wet and make you susceptible to the cool air lowering your body temperature.

 About the Author

 YakGear Brand Ambassador Jef Brewer is from Ukiah, California, and spends a lot of his time out on the water.
 Working as a kayak and fishing specialist at Pacific Outfitters offers him the ability to work with new and experienced kayak anglers.
 Jef is on the Hobie Fishing Team and is a Brand Ambassador for YakGear as well as other outdoor brands.